zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Irene then asks Pierre, “And your contribution?”
 A “contribution” is what you give to someone or something to support the effort, to s upport the goal.
 Irene is asking Pierre what his contribution to this effort will be considered.
 How will people think about his contribution to whatever it is that Irene is doing?
 Pierre says, “You know what they say: Behind every great w oman is a great man!”

-This is actually a joke based upon a common phrase,  “Behind every great man is a great woman,” which means that whenever you read about or hear about a man doing something great, there is often a wife or  a woman who is helping that man in some way or at least loving and supporting t he man, typically the husband.
+This is actually a joke based upon a common phrase,  “Behind every great man is a great woman,” which means that whenever you read about or hear about a man doing something great, there is often a wife or  a woman who is helping that man in some way or at least loving and supporting the man, typically the husband.
 Well, Pierre is switching this around.
 He’ s changing the expression, “Behind every great woman is a great man,” and that ’s what Pierre is saying he will be considered as, we would guess: Irene’s husb and.

 The word “behind” (behind) here means supporting or  helping in a way that you can’t see or you don’t notice.
 So every great man, in the traditional saying, is